What should a fire risk assessment include?

 Do you carry out regular reviews of your assessment or have you altered your premises in anyway that means your original assessment should be reviewed.

-If you are looking to carry out your own fire risk assessment, please have a look at our Business Owners Guide to Fire Safety which goes into more detail on the fire risk assessment process.
+If you are looking to carry out your own fire risk assessment, please have a look at our fire risk assessment template to get a good indication of what should be covered.